Wednesday, October 23, 2024

 I remember in my youth I had definite feelings that I was headed for something good, something special.
 It was an inexplicable sense as nothing about me, my family or my life gave me any reason to have such a "feeling".
 Mind you, this sense I had was not a constant presence in my life.
 It would only show itself to me occasionally, sporadically.
 I never mentioned it to anyone else.
 I think I felt like it was nothing I could adequately explain nor did I expect it would be well received by others...ie.
 "Well aren't you the special one!"

-As my so-called career took shape, I sometimes saw victories or opportunities just over the horizon which made me to wonder if this or that thing would usher in the 'specialness' for which I believed I was destined.
+As my so-called career took shape, I sometimes saw victories or opportunities just over the horizon which made me wonder if this or that thing would usher in the 'specialness' for which I believed I was destined.
 But near misses, lack of confidence and some risk adverseness all ultimately contributed to keeping me squarely in my 'ordinary' lane.

 Quite recently, a picture began to form that could only become clear after looking back at an arc that is decades old.
 This arc, as I now see it, began on my 11th birthday.
 Mom and dad threw a birthday party for me and a couple of my friends.
 The featured event was a movie in downtown St.Paul....'The Ten Commandments'.
 I remember being quite moved by that movie!
 I distinctly recall leaving the theater, walking in the spring air and feeling smitten by the film.
 I was not much of a prayer but I remember telling God that I wanted to somehow be a part of what I had just seen.
 That was it...quite simple really.
 I had no idea how that might occur but my emotion was real and it left an indelible memory.